-Homes at Alameda's South Shore
+Homes on Alameda's South Shore

 While much of Alameda is known for its classical Victorian era and 1920's style Spanish stucco homes and apartments, Alameda's South Shore represented a big step forward in home design on the island.
 Built in the 1950's and 1960's on landfill that extended out into the SF bay from the original sea walls, it featured mid-century modern and ranch style homes, and larger apartment complexes.
 South Shore Center, an adjacent shopping complex, was also built to serve the needs of the new residents, as well as those on the island of Alameda and adjacent Bay Farm Island.